C/C++

 /**

-* Starts the internal ODIN client runtime and allows passing the sample rate and channel layout
+* Initializes the internal ODIN client runtime, permitting the specification of sample rate and

 *

-* Note: Make sure to use the same settings on consecutive calls of this function.
+* Note: Ensure consistent settings are used on successive invocations of this function.

 */